kmstr87/Linux-System-Monitoring-Tool/README.md

 # Linux-System-Monitoring-Tool

-This is a C program that will report different metrics of the utilization of a given system as described below.
+This is a C program that will report different metrics of the utilization of a given system as described below, but implemented concurrently.

 The program should accept several command line arguments: